-- functional antithrombin III
+- functional antithrombin III test

-- AT III
+- AT III test

-- difficulty obtaining a sample, resulting in multiple needle sticks
+- difficulty obtaining a blood sample, resulting in multiple needle sticks

 - excessive bleeding at the puncture site

-- the accumulation of blood under the skin, known as a hematoma
+- an accumulation of blood under your skin at the puncture site, which is known as a hematoma

-- kidney disease (nephrotic syndrome)
+- nephrotic syndrome, or kidney disease

 - certain types of cancer, such as pancreatic cancer